HomeFantasy FootballThe best ever Fantasy Premier League cult heroes as Leeds favourite retires

 Luka Milivojevic

-Serbian international Luka Milivojevic has to be one of the most unassuming and under-the-radar footballers in the Premier League, and yet the Crystal Palace midfielder is an FPL hero for many managers.
+Serbian international Luka Milivojevic has to have been one of the most unassuming and under-the-radar footballers in the Premier League, and yet the Crystal Palace midfielder is an FPL hero for many managers.

-There is nothing special about the Serb’s all-round game: he’s a tidy player with a middling passing range and very little speed. but he has one thing in his locker that is perfect for fantasy sports: he’s a set-piece king.
+There is nothing special about the Serb’s all-round game: he’s a tidy player with a middling passing range and very little speed.
+But he has one thing in his locker that is perfect for fantasy sports: set-piece mastery.

 Wilfried Bony